dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 ## Integer scaling

-That explains the black bars on the sides, but what about the letterboxing I sometimes see above and below the image?
+That explains the black bars on the sides, but what about the letterboxing we sometimes see above and below the image?
 Why doesn't the graphics fill the screen vertically and why does it change size, depending on the DOS video mode?

 Again, we need a little history lesson to understand what's going on.
-CRT monitors did not have a fixed pixel-grid like modern flat panels; they were a lot more flexible and could display *any* resolution within the physical limits of the monitor.
+CRT monitors did not have a fixed pixel grid like modern flat panels; they were a lot more flexible and could display *any* resolution within the physical limits of the monitor.
 In fact, they did not even have discrete "pixels" in the sense as modern flat panels do---the image was literally projected onto the screen, similarly to how movie a projector works.

-Modern flat screens, however, do have a fixed native resolution, and the scanlines of the emulated CRT image need to "line up" with this fixed pixel grid vertically, otherwise we might get quite unpleasant looking interference artifacts (these usually manifest as wavy vertical patterns).
-When DOSBox Staging enlarges the emulated image to fill the screen, by default it constrains the vertical scaling factor to integer values; this ensures perfect alignment with the native pixel grid of the display.
+Modern flat screens, however, do have a fixed native resolution.
+The scanlines of the emulated CRT image need to “line up” with this fixed pixel grid vertically, otherwise we might get interference artifacts.
+These usually manifest as wavy vertical patterns and look rather unpleasant.
+When DOSBox Staging enlarges the emulated image to fill the screen, by default it constrains the vertical scaling factor to integer values.
+This ensures perfect alignment with the native pixel grid of the display.
 The horizontal direction is rarely a problem, so non-integer horizontal scaling factors are generally fine.

-Assuming a 4K monitor with 3840&times;2160 native resolution, the 320&times;200 VGA mode double-scanned to 640&times;400 will be enlarged by a factor of 5 vertically, and by a 5 &times; 4/3 = 6.6667 factor horizontally to maintain the correct 4:3 aspect ratio of the upscaled image.
-The final output will be 2667&times;2000, so those 160 unused pixels in the vertical direction account for the slight letterboxing above and below the image.
+Assuming a 4K monitor with 3840×2160 native resolution, the 320×200 VGA mode double-scanned to 640×400 will be enlarged by a factor of 5 vertically.
+The horizontal scaling factor will be 5 × 4/3 = 6.6667 to maintain the correct 4:3 aspect ratio of the upscaled image.
+This results in a final output of 2667×2000 pixels.
+Those 160 unused pixels in the vertical direction account for the slight letterboxing above and below the image.

 Now, the higher your monitor resolution, the more you can get away with using non-integer vertical scaling ratios.
-It's just that enabling vertical integer scaling by default is the only surefire way to completely avoid ugly interefence artifacts on everybody's monitors out-of-the-box.
+It's just that enabling vertical integer scaling by default is the only surefire way to completely avoid ugly interference artifacts on everybody's monitors out-of-the-box.
 If you play games in fullscreen on a 4K screen, you can safely disable integer scaling without any adverse effects up to the 640&times;480 VGA resolution.
 Just put the following into your config: